dartway/dartway_app/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-A utility package for DartWay-based apps that brings together a variety of helpers to simplify and accelerate Flutter development:
+A utility package that brings together a variety of helpers to simplify and accelerate Flutter development:

 - Easier app initialization and services and configs access
 - Native splash screen setup via flutter_native_splash